Watch the full video

 Using loops in programming

-This Computing video supports teachers in helping pupils understand how to use loops in programming.
-It introduces loops as instructions that repeat actions, either a set number of times or indefinitely.
-Teachers will learn how to explain why loops are useful in simplifying code and creating smoother, more natural actions.
-The video also shows how pupils can combine instructions to run simultaneously, such as moving and tilting a character at the same time using green flag triggers and forever loops.
-Key blocks such as repeat and forever are demonstrated, reinforcing how these can make code more efficient and easier to manage.
+The video introduces loops as instructions that repeat actions, either a set number of times or indefinitely.
+It demonstrates how to combine instructions to run simultaneously, such as moving and tilting a character at the same time using green flag triggers and forever loops.
+Key blocks (such as ‘repeat’ and ‘forever’) are explained, showing how loops can make code more efficient and easier to manage.
+The video provides step-by-step guidance for teachers to model these concepts and support the children in developing smoother, more controlled animations.